Pippin (musical): Act 2

 As king, Pippin brings peace to the land by giving to the poor, eradicating taxes, ending the military, and peacefully settling foreign disputes.
-However, this soon falls apart, as Pippin is forced to go back on many of his promises, reverting to the tyrannical ways of his father.
+However, this soon falls apart, as Pippin is forced to go back on many of his promises, reverting to Charlemagne's ways.
 At Pippin's request, the Leading Player revives Charlemagne, who takes the throne back, and Pippin is left discouraged, as his life is still unfulfilled.
 The Leading Player counsels him to keep going down his life's path ("On the Right Track"), but after experimenting with art and religion, Pippin falls into monumental despair and collapses on the floor.

-Widowed farm-owner Catherine finds him on the street and is attracted by the arch of his foot ("And There He Was"), and when Pippin comes to, she introduces herself ("Kind of Woman").
-From the start, it is clear that the Leading Player is concerned with Catherine's acting ability and actual attraction to Pippin — after all, she is but a player playing a part in the Leading Player's yet-to-be-unfolded plan.
-Catherine has Pippin help as a farmhand on her estate.
-At first, Pippin thinks himself above such things ("Extraordinary"), but after comforting her son, Theo, on the sickness and eventual death of his pet duck ("Prayer for a Duck"), he warms up to Catherine and finds himself attracted to her ("Love Song").
-However, as time goes by, Pippin realizes he's grown too comfortable in monotony, and leaves the estate to continue searching for his true purpose.
-Catherine is heartbroken and reflects on him, spontaneously beginning a song that was not initially in the script, much to the Leading Player's anger and surprise ("I Guess I'll Miss the Man").
+Widowed farm-owner Catherine finds him on the street, and is genuinely attracted to him ("And There He Was"), to the Leading Player's concern.
+Introducing herself ("Kind of Woman"), she has Pippin help as a farmhand on her estate.
+Pippin thinks himself above such things ("Extraordinary"), but after comforting her son, Theo, on the sickness and eventual death of his pet duck ("Prayer for a Duck"), he falls in love with Catherine ("Love Song").
+As time goes by, Pippin grows too comfortable in monotony and leaves the estate to continue searching for his true purpose.
+Catherine is heartbroken and reflects on him, spontaneously beginning a song that was not initially in the script, to the Leading Player's anger and surprise ("I Guess I'll Miss the Man").

-All alone on a stage, Pippin is surrounded by the Leading Player and the various Players.
-They tell him that the only fulfilling thing is their one perfect act, the Finale, in which Pippin will light himself on fire and "become one with the flame", implying that he will die in the process.
-They compare him to the sun, convincing him to sacrifice his life for one burst of glory.
-Just when he is about to do it, he realizes that there has to be something other than death and chooses not to follow through.
+The Leading Player and the troupe find Pippin alone and tell him that the only fulfilling thing is their planned finale, in which Pippin will commit suicide by lighting himself on fire for one burst of glory.
+At the last moment, he realizes that there must be something more to life and chooses not to follow through.
 Catherine and Theo enter, defying the script, and stand beside Pippin.
-He sings to her, realizing that his purpose was never in magic or spectacle, but rather to live an ordinary life ("Finale"/"Magic Shows and Miracles").
-The furious Leading Player throws a fit, calling off the show and telling the rest of the Players and the orchestra to pack up, leaving Pippin, Catherine, and Theo alone on the empty stage without sets, lights or costumes.
-Alone and abandoned by the troupe, Catherine asks Pippin how he feels.
-Pippin answers, "Trapped...but happy—which isn't too bad for the end of a musical comedy."
+He realizes that his purpose was never to achieve greatness or glory, but rather to live an ordinary life ("Finale"/"Magic Shows and Miracles").
+The furious Leading Player calls off the show and tells the rest of the Players and the orchestra to pack up, abandoning Pippin, Catherine, and Theo on a truly empty stage.
+Pippin is left devoid of anything extraordinary but finally feels fulfilled.